qwp0905/lfdb/README.md

 ### Transaction Lifecycle and Isolation

 LFDB provides **Snapshot Isolation**.
 Each transaction reads from a consistent snapshot taken at the moment it starts — concurrent writes by other transactions are invisible until they commit, and only to transactions that begin after the commit.
+The same rules apply uniformly to every operation, including DDL such as `open_table` and `drop_table`.

 **Visibility rules:**
 - A transaction always sees its own writes